 On Sept.
 12, 2022, Apple released iOS 16, unveiled during Apple’s WWDC keynote on June 6, 2022.
 Apple’s primary focus areas for this release of iOS were new intelligence features, communication features and sharing features that also incorporate privacy.
 Many of these features can be used in both business and non-business environments.

 Let’s take a look at the iOS 16 features and how they can benefit you, your devices and your workflows.

 - What is iOS 16?

 - What devices are compatible with iOS 16?

-- What new features are available in iOS 16?
+- What new features came with iOS 16?

 - Other notable iOS 16 features

 iOS 16 is Apple’s latest version of the iOS mobile operating system that powers iPhone devices.
 It was announced at Apple’s WWDC ’22 conference and released on Sept.
 12, 2022, to the general public as a free software update.
 The version includes features and performance improvements that are available on a wide range of iOS devices.

 SEE: Check out TechRepublic Premium’s iOS developer hiring kit.